listenzz/AndroidNavigation/README.md

 # AndroidNavigation

-A library managing nested Fragment, translucent Statusbar and Toolbar for you.
+A library managing nested Fragment, translucent StatusBar and Toolbar for Android.

 You could use it as a single Activity Architecture Component.

+This project is also the subproject of [react-native-navigation-hybrid](https://github.com/listenzz/react-native-navigation-hybrid).

 ## 特性